wp-plugins/amazonsimpleadmin/readme.txt

 http://www.wp-amazon-plugin.com/guide/

 == Change Log ==

+= 0.9.12 =
+* New feature: New cache option: Do not use cache when logged in as admin
+* New feature: Now you can place your template files in your theme directory in a subdirectory called "asa".
+Supported file extensions are ".htm" and ".html".
+This is optional, the subdirectory "tpl" of the plugin directory will work as usual.
+* New placeholder: {$TrackingId}
+* New placeholder: {$AmazonShopURL}
+* New placeholder: {$ProductReviewsURL}
+* Improvement: Added collection name filtering
+* Improvement: Collections are tested successfully in WordPress Multisite environment
+* Bugfix: asa / asa_collection shortcode regex fix
+* Bugfix: Collection browse select will keep the selected item
+* Fix: Removed PHP notices
+* Fix: PHP Notice: has_cap was called with an argument that is deprecated since version 2.0! on menu creation

 = 0.9.11.2 =
 * Bugfix: Ajax mode did not work for not logged-in users
 * Bugfix: Removed double usage of Amazon price formatting function